 - 747 hoblies or revenue circles

-The Karnataka Legislative Assembly consists of 224 members.
-It is also known as the Vidhan Sabha or the lower house.
+The Legislative Assembly has 224 members.
+The assembly is known as the lower house or the Vidhan Sabha.
 The members of the Karnataka Legislative Assembly are directly elected by eligible voters who are above 18 years of age.

-One member of the Legislative Assembly is nominated by the Governor of the state to represent the Anglo-Indian community.
+The Governor nominates one member of the assembly as the representative of the Anglo-Indian community.
 The term of the Legislative Assembly members is five years.
 Karnataka is divided into 225 constituencies and each constituency elects one member of the Legislative Assembly.
 The members of the Legislative Assembly are known as MLAs.

 One-third of the members are also elected by the Karnataka Legislative Assembly members.
 One-sixth of the members are nominated by the Governor of Karnataka.
 The term of an elected member of the Karnataka Legislative Council is six years.
 One-third of the Council’s members, i.e. 25 members retire every two years.
 The members of the Legislative Council are known as MLCs.

 The highest judiciary is entrusted with the Karnataka Hight Court headed by the Chief Justice authorized by the Constitution of India.